 It's not just analysts who point out PowerApps’ shortcomings.
 So do users who have tried out the software.
-Following are just a few quotes from users on the software review site G2.com who have tried out PowerApps.
+Following are just a few quotes from users on the software review site G2.com who have tried out and reviewed PowerApps.
 One wrote: “PowerApps is not ready yet in my opinion…PowerApps is unable to handle large datasets… PowerApps also is very sluggish…not a complete tool set yet.”

 Says another: “I hate how bad PowerApps is at syncing data with their respective back ends...I feel that presently, PowerApps is not ready to be used professionally.”

 Customers have complained that PowerApps appears to be an inexpensive solution; however, once you try to do real world business use cases, the expense grows rapidly.
 As a result, they realized that they could not produce a cost effective solution for their business using PowerApps.
 They also realized that any kind of consumer facing (broad distribution) PowerApp application would be prohibitively expensive.

 A comparison of the feature sets of Alpha Anywhere and PowerApps also shows why Alpha Anywhere beats it.
 PowerApps is solely a no-code product, which doesn’t let developers add code, while Alpha Anywhere serves both less-experienced users and professional developers.
 It allows experienced developers to add code where and when needed, and to handle functionality like security authentication, robust data integration, business logic and more.